codersguild/System-Design/Blockchain Architecture/README.md

 - [Advanced] Give a through read to Ethereum white paper.
 Understand EVM, stack, bytecode, gas computation.
 - There are a few standards that one must be aware of, ERC-721 and ERC-1155 token standards are absolutely necessary.
 - Learn about the Byzantine Generals Problem and how it was solved.
 Learn about consensus problem and ask `Is Blockchain necessary?` when you encounter a similar problem?
-- Proof of Work is absolutely necessary, Proof-of-stake nom nom.
+- Proof of Work is absolutely necessary, Proof-of-stake maybe.

 ## What is Blockchain ?